Qello: Background

 Qello Concerts licenses long-form concerts, documentaries, behind the scenes footage and interviews from both major and independent music labels.
 Qello Concerts is available in more than 160 countries.
 Qello Concerts entered the film and television industry in 2016, debuting its first series, Evolution of a Song.
 The platform also began its live streaming events initiative in 2016 offering live stream events including Slightly Stoopid with Bob Weir at TRI Studios, the 2016 Lockn' Festival, and Umphrey's McGee’s Chucktown Ball.

 Qello launched Qello Media Solutions in 2015 as a white label digital streaming service provider with a variety of media clients including Acorn TV.

-In January of 2018, Canadian streaming media company Stingray Group announced that they had acquired Qello.
+In January 2018, Canadian streaming media company Stingray Group announced that they had acquired Qello.
 The Qello Concerts service has since been renamed "Stingray Qello".

 The Qello executive team includes Brian Lisi as CEO, Bob Frank as President of Qello Concerts, Richard Johnson as Director of Business Development and Chief Revenue Officer, and Nicole Johnson as Director of Communications.